Provisional IRA East Tyrone Brigade: Main actions

 On 11 February 1990 the brigade managed to shoot down a British Army Gazelle helicopter near Clogher by machine gun fire and wounding three soldiers, one of them seriously.
 The helicopter was hit between Clogher and Augher, over the border near Derrygorry, across the border.
 The Gazelle broke up during the subsequent crash-landing.

 On 4 March 1990, ten IRA volunteers launched an assault on the RUC station at Stewartstown using an improvised flamethrower consisting of a manure-spreader towed by a tractor to spray 600 Impgal of a petrol/diesel mix to set the base ablaze, and then opened up with rifles and an RPG-7 rocket launcher.
 The next day the IRA threatened any contractor who took on repair of the station.

 On 24 March 1990, there was a gun battle between an IRA unit and undercover British forces in the main street of the village of Cappagh, County Tyrone, in which IRA members fired at a civilian-type car driven by security forces, according to Archie Hamilton, then Secretary of State for Defence.
 Hamilton stated that there were no security or civilian casualties.
 An Phoblacht claimed the IRA men thwarted an ambush and at least two SAS members were killed.
 A second shooting took place in the village of Pomeroy on 28 June, this time against British regular troops.
 One soldier was seriously wounded.

+On 5 September 1990, an "engineering" IRA unit from the Tyrone Brigade, supported by armed militants, planted a massive car bomb outside the RUC barracks at Loughgall.
+A warning was delivered, and the device exploded after midnight, causing extensive damage to the base.

 On 1 January 1991, a British Army checkpoint was fired on by an IRA unit at Aughnacloy.
 On 26 March, an IRA unit firing a light machine gun disrupted a UDR mobile checkpoint at Lurgylea road, north of Cappagh.
 No casualties were reported.

 On 31 January 1992, an IRA van bomb blew up in downtown Dungannon, resulting in three people wounded and severe property damage to the city centre and to the RUC/Army base.